oddessentials/test-fixtures/instructions.md

 This guide explains exactly how to create fixtures under `/fixtures/` for all topics, tasks, and agents described in the master JSON.
 The goal is a fully populated, schema-valid, deterministic fixture suite.

-Follow this process consistently for every task the dependency-management, moderinzation, and debugging-and-repair topics.
+Follow this process consistently for every task the performance and documentation topics.

 ---